JeanSebastienBash/PackGPT/README.md

-# PackGPT - Generative AI Tools Installation Script for Debian Servers
+# PackGPT - Generative AI Tools Installation Script for Debian12 Servers

 The main purpose of this script is minimalist: to simplify and speed up the automatic installation of various generative artificial intelligence tools.
 It is intended for local use on a test server.